A train carrying more than 100 tankers of crude oil derailed in

 David McClung said he felt the heat from one of the explosions at his home about a half mile up the hill.

-His brother in law was outside at the time of the derailment and heard a loud crack below along the riverfront, then went inside to summon McClung, his wife and their son.
+His brother in law was outside at the time of the derailment and

 One of the explosions that followed sent a fireball at least 300 feet into the air, McClung said.